Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

-And while Facebook, Instagram, YouTube and LinkedIn are the most well-established social media platforms for business marketing, platforms such as TikTok, Pinterest and Snapchat also have a lot to offer your social media marketing strategy.
+While social media platforms like Facebook, Instagram, YouTube, and LinkedIn are the most well-established platforms for business marketing, platforms such as TikTok, Pinterest, and Snapchat also have a lot to offer as part of your social media marketing strategy.

 Invest in This Platform If:

 TikTok is the platform for you if you want to reach a massive, young active audience.
-If your marketing strategy involves targeting users between the age of 15 and 24, then TikTok offers an incredibly effective way to make your video content go viral.
-The Gen Z age group is one of the world’s largest and fastest growing demographics, and TikTok offers it to you as a captive audience, easier to reach than on any other platform.
+If your marketing strategy involves targeting users between the ages of 15 and 24, then TikTok offers an incredibly effective way to make your video content go viral.
+The Gen Z age group is one of the world’s largest and fastest-growing demographics, and TikTok offers it to you as a captive audience, easier to reach than on any other platform.

 Content That Works

-TikTok is a video-only platform that enables users to communicate simple messages, through short, punchy, fun and shareable video posts.
+TikTok is a video-only platform that enables users to communicate simple messages through short, punchy, fun, and shareable video posts.
 The kind of content that thrives on TikTok is user-generated material, usually shot on the users’ cellphones and edited using the app’s built-in editing tools.
-Brevity, authenticity and immediacy are the most important attributes of successful TikTok posts.
+Brevity, authenticity, and immediacy are the most important attributes of successful TikTok posts.
 Develop messaging that is simple and can be communicated within 30 seconds of relatable video posts.
-If you can work children and animals into your videos, and make it humorous, then you have content that is more likely to go viral.
+If you can work children and animals into your videos, and make them humorous, then you have content that is more likely to go viral.

 How Often to Post